wing5wong/artisan-whs-static/source/_extracurricular_activities/volleyball-girls.md

 **Practices** vary during the week but they are generally at breaks or after school in the Te Wehi or Te Mana gym.

-**All Junior students** participate in an interschool competition in Terms 1 & 4 at a small cost, run by Sport Wanganui.
+**All Junior students** participate in an interschool competition in Terms 1 & 4 at a small cost, run by Sport Wanganui
 **Senior Social teams** play Term 1 only.
 Games are Wednesday afterschool at Jubilee Stadium.
 **Senior Boys and Girls Competitive teams** work towards going to Secondary School Nationals in Term 1.

 **Cost:** $10 - Juniors and Social Seniors playing in local competition.